-Subject to satisfaction of customary conditions precedent to borrowing, as of March 31, 2024, C&J and C&J Management could borrow up to the lesser of (x) \$10 million and (y) the borrowing base under the 2022 ABL Facility, with a letter of credit subfacility for the issuance of letters of credit in an aggregate amount not to exceed \$7.5 million (with borrowing availability being reduced by the face amount of any letters of credit issued under the subfacility).
+Subject to satisfaction of customary conditions precedent to borrowing, as of June 30, 2024, C&J and C&J Management could borrow up to the lesser of (x) \$10 million and (y) the borrowing base under the 2022 ABL Facility, with a letter of credit subfacility for the issuance of letters of credit in an aggregate amount not to exceed \$7.5 million (with borrowing availability being reduced by the face amount of any letters of credit issued under the subfacility).
 The "borrowing base" is an amount equal to 80% of the balance due on eligible accounts receivable, subject to reserves that the lender may implement in its reasonable discretion.
-As of March 31, 2024, the borrowing base was \$10 million.
-Interest on the outstanding principal amount of the revolving loans under the 2022 ABL Facility accrues at a per annum rate equal to 1.25% the variable rate of interest, on a per annum basis, which is announced and/or published in the "Money Rates" section of The Wall Street Journal from time to time as its "Prime Rate".
+As of June 30, 2024, the borrowing base was \$10 million.
+Interest on the outstanding principal amount of the revolving loans under the 2022 ABL Facility accrues at a per annum rate equal to 1.25% in excess of the variable rate of interest, on a per annum basis, which is announced and/or published in the "Money Rates" section of The Wall Street Journal from time to time as its "Prime Rate".
 Interest is due quarterly, in arrears.
-The 2022 ABL Facility matures on June 5, 2025, unless terminated in accordance with the terms of the 2022 ABL Facility.
+In June 2024, we entered into the Third Amendment to Revolving Loan and Security Agreement and Amendment to Other Loan Documents which, among other things, extended the maturity of the 2022 ABL Facility from June 5, 2025 to June 5, 2027, unless terminated earlier in accordance with the terms of the 2022 ABL Facility.

-The 2022 ABL Facility requires C&J and C&J Management to comply with the following financial covenants (i) maintain on a consolidated basis a ratio of total liabilities to tangible net worth of no greater than 1.5 to 1.0 at any time; (ii) reduce the amount of revolving advances outstanding under the 2022 ABL Facility to not more than 90% of the lesser of (a) the maximum revolving advance amount or (b) the borrowing base, as of the lender's close of business on the last day of each fiscal quarter; and (iii) maintain net income before taxes of not less than \$1.00 as of each fiscal year end.
-As of March 31, 2024, each of C&J and C&J Management was in compliance with all of the covenants under the 2022 ABL Facility.
+The 2022 ABL Facility requires C&J and C&J Management to comply with the following financial covenants: (i) maintain on a consolidated basis a ratio of total liabilities to tangible net worth of no greater than 1.5 to 1.0 at any time; (ii) reduce the amount of revolving advances outstanding under the 2022 ABL Facility to not more than 90% of the lesser of (a) the maximum revolving advance amount or (b) the borrowing base, as of the lender's close of business on the last day of each fiscal quarter; and (iii) maintain net income before taxes of not less than \$1.00 as of each fiscal year end.
+As of June 30, 2024, each of C&J and C&J Management was in compliance with all of the covenants under the 2022 ABL Facility.

 The 2022 ABL Facility also contains other customary affirmative and negative covenants, as well as events of default and remedies.
 If C&J or C&J Management does not comply with the financial and other covenants in the 2022 ABL Facility, the lender may, subject to customary cure rights, require immediate payment of all amounts outstanding under the 2022 ABL Facility and terminate the commitment thereunder.
+The obligations of C&J and C&J Management under the 2022 ABL Facility are guaranteed by C&J Management and C&J, respectively, and are secured by liens on substantially all of the personal property of C&J and C&J Management, subject to customary exceptions.
 The obligations of C&J and C&J Management under the 2022 ABL Facility are not guaranteed by Berry Corp. or Berry LLC and Berry Corp. and Berry LLC do not and are not required to provide any credit support for such obligations.

-As of March 31, 2024, each of C&J and C&J Management had no borrowings and \$3 million letters of credit outstanding with \$7 million of available borrowing capacity under the 2022 ABL Facility.
+As of June 30, 2024, each of C&J and C&J Management had no borrowings and \$3 million letters of credit outstanding with \$7 million of available borrowing capacity under the 2022 ABL Facility.

-Senior Unsecured Notes
+Senior Unsecured Notes Due February 2026